charlieegan3/personal-website/content/posts/2020-05-08-semver-comparisons-with-opa/index.md

 			"patch": to_number(patch)
 		}
 }

 ```

-Note that I also wanted `new_version` to work with strings or numbers (this made
-my tests easier to write and handling the 'v' prefix possible).
+Note that I also wanted `new_version` to work with strings or numbers (this made my tests easier to write and handling the 'v' prefix possible).

 So now I have a means of creating versions in my internal representation.

-## What does ‘greater‘ mean and how do we define it?
+## What does 'greater' mean and how do we define it?

 What does ‘greater’ mean in SemVer?
 I didn’t read the spec, so this might be
 missing something, but my definition was any of the following: